 As the world has undergone a rapid digital transformation, spurred in part by the global pandemic, the QR code has gone from being a quirky gimmick to a genuine contender in our arsenal of digital tools.
 We’re doing more things than ever online, and even when we’re out and about, we don’t want to touch too many things or spend too much time waiting around in enclosed spaces.

-QR codes are a perfect solution, because they’re easy to make, and we all have the means to read them in our pockets most of the time.
+QR codes are a perfect solution, because they’re easy to make, can contain a huge amount of content, and we all generally have the means to scan them in our pockets thanks to a mobile app on our preferred device.
 They’ve been around for a while, but they’ve really come into their own in the last couple of years.
 But while QR codes check some of the convenience and ease of use boxes, they’re not the best choice for counterfeit protection.

 Because standard QR codes are so easy to fake, they can’t be used to verify that a product is genuine or that a service is being provided by a bona fide company.
 However, you aren’t restricted to only standard QR codes.
 Thanks to the increase in demand for easy to use, easy to create QR codes, there are some innovative options to take your codes to the next level.